 3. Remove the Sod

-Insert your spade or half-moon edger under one corner of where you just cut and pry up the sod, breaking roots as you do so.
+Insert your spade or lawn edger under one corner of where you just cut and pry up the sod, breaking roots as you do so.
 Repeat this process with short, sharp cutting motions beneath the sod.
-Roll up the sod as you work.
+Roll up the patches as you work.

-When finished cutting, set the sod aside.
-If you plan to leave it for more than a couple of hours, water it to keep it alive and healthy.
+When you’re finished cutting, set the sod aside.
+If you plan to leave it for more than a couple of hours, unroll it and water it to keep it alive and healthy.

 4. Add Topsoil

 Apply enough topsoil or leveling mix to fill the depression.
-Water gently to remove air pockets and settle the area.
-You'll notice the volume reduces, lowering the fill level.
-That's okay!
+Water the area gently to remove air pockets and settle the earth.
+You'll likely notice the volume decreasing, lowering the fill level; this is totally normal.

 5. Replace the Sod

-Carefully unroll the turf to fill the remainder of the depression.
+If the sod is still rolled up, carefully unroll it to fill in the remainder of the depression.
 Tamp the sod down gently with your foot.